I love to tease the Italians.

 Or if you stand in the shadow of Palazzo Vecchio then you will be cooling under a copy of the Castello di Poppi (on a much smaller scale of course).
 Or if you admire the fresco by Taddeo Gaddi at Santa Croce, you will be admiring the handiwork of an artist who first graced Casentino.
 Even Michelangelo hails from the hills above the Casentino valley.
 So as you can see, this valley certainly houses quite a bit of history.

-If you are going to be travelling anywhere in Italy, it is always best to get a lay of the “gastronomical” land as well as the geographical.
+If you are going to be traveling anywhere in Italy, it is always best to get a lay of the “gastronomical” land as well as the geographical.
 This part of Tuscany is particularly well known for its grilled meats, homemade pasta, porcini mushroom, chestnuts and their schiacciata.

 In particular, the tortelli di patata is rather a common dish on the menu: it’s like spinach ravioli but filled with a flavorful mashed potato mixture instead.
 Porcini mushrooms are quite the business in Casentino, and when they are in season it can be a cut-throat activity keeping secret the location of mushrooms growing in the forest.
 Pecorino cheese, Italian cold cuts and salumi and a piece of schiacciata (sometimes known as focaccia) are all an absolute must.
 In any case, it is hard to go wrong while dining in Casentino, the restaurants still cater more to the Italians then they do the tourists so you will find genuine flavor and recipes.